 Hardiness zones

-Form & Character: Evergreen tree, round and spreading canopy, rugged, coarsely branched
+Form & Character: Round and spreading canopy, rugged, stiff and coarsely branched, leathery, aromatic (like dead fish with chocolate surprises).

-Growth Habit: Moderately fast growing to 30 to 40' with greater spread.
+Growth Habit: Woody, evergreen broadleaf perennial, moderately-fast growing to 30- to 40-feet tall with greater spread.
 Prolific producer of basal trunk and root suckers.

-Foliage/Texture: Alternate, leathery, even pinnately compound leaves, 4" to 6" long, leaflets in pairs of 2 to 3, leaflets are orbicular to obovate, petioles and rachis are reddish, medium coarse texture
+Foliage/Texture: Alternate, leathery, even pinnately compound leaves, 4- to 6-inches long, leaflets in pairs of 2 to 3, leaflets are orbicular to obovate, petioles and rachis are reddish; medium coarse texture.

-Flowers & Fruits: Carob tree flowers are bisexual, red in color, and are arranged in short lateral racemes during the late fall and early winter.
-The flowers exude a powerful musty fragrance (like dead fish, wet dogs, or that musk perfume that some granola women wear).
-Carob tree fruit are a flattened and elongate pod to several inches long, dark brown in color.
-The pulp inside the pods between the seeds is edible tasting like chocolate.
+Flowers & Fruits: Carob tree flowers are bisexual, yellowish green maturing to red in color, and are arranged in short lateral racemes during the late fall and early winter on short inner spur branches of the tree.
+Often flowers exude a powerful musty fragrance (like dead fish, wet dogs, or that musk perfume that some of the granola mamas from northern California wear).
+Carob tree fruit are a flattened, twisting, and elongated pod to several inches long, green when immature but then maturing to a dark brown color.
+The pulp between the seeds inside mature fruit pods is edible, tasting like chocolate.

 Seasonal Color: None